Lasseignejk/DC-Notes/React/React1.md

     import { useState } from "react";

-make a new variable, after it make a function.
+Make a new variable, after it make a function.
 The function is usually 'set' + the name of the variable.
 That variable will be equal to useState() and you'll pass useState the starting value.

     function App() {
         const [counter, setCounter] = useState(0);